Free Diving

 ** Please do not try any of this at home **

-I imagined Freediving to be a test of swimming kicks and lung capacity.
-Yet, as I delved deeper with our Instructor Ben, I discovered it to be a profound practice in relaxation, and debunked the misconceptions we often hold about our physiological responses.
+I imagined Freediving to be about how to swim better.
+Yet, as I delved deeper with our Instructor Ben, I discovered it to be a profound practice in relaxation, and a whole bunch of science about our physiological responses.

 One of the most intriguing lessons from my training was debunking a common myth about our urge to breathe.
 You may have experienced this as a kid: after holding your breath for a while, there is an overwhelming urge to gasp for air, so strong that your chest starts to spasm.

-This unexpected encounter with Freediving turned out to be more than just a dive, and I wanted to go back for more advanced training.
-What are things I take for granted, like relaxation, can be improved?
-What other aspects of life did I incorrectly assume were due to a lack of oxygen, when in fact they're caused by an accumulation of CO2?
+This Freediving training turned out to be more than just a dive - it ties breathing, meditation, science, and sports together.
+It made me think about what other aspects of life did I incorrectly assume were due to a lack of oxygen, when in fact they're caused by an accumulation of CO2?

 I’m also surprised to find out that with little practice and guidance, I can hold my breath underwater for 3 minutes and 46 seconds, way beyond my imagination.
 The spasms towards the end of the apnea (breath holding) made me want to get the hell out of there more than anything in the world, but Ben reminded me that it’s just CO2, and I could have broken into 4 minutes.

-The dive shop is Ocean Tiger.
+The dive shop is Ocean Tiger in Cabos.
 I couldn’t recommend Ben & his training enough.